wbarnha/construct/docs/streaming.rst

 >>> d.sizeof()
 0

 ``OffsettedEnd`` parses a greedy subcon until EOF plus a negative offset.
-This way you can read (almost) all data but leaving some bytes left for a fixed sized footer.
+This way you can read (almost) all data but leave some bytes left for a fixed sized footer.

 >>> d = Struct(
 ...     "header" / Bytes(2),